Kitware/CMake/Help/command/if.rst

   .. versionadded:: 3.24

-  Compares the two paths component-by-component.
+  Lexicographically compares two CMake paths component-by-component without accessing the filesystem.
 Only if every component of both paths match will the two paths compare equal.
 Multiple path separators are effectively collapsed into a single separator, but note that backslashes are not converted to forward slashes.
   No other :ref:`path normalization <Normalization>` is performed.
+  Trailing slashes are preserved, thus ``/a/b`` and ``/a/b/`` are not equal.

   Component-wise comparison is superior to string-based comparison due to the handling of multiple path separators.
 In the following example, the